 Currently, NDRF is made up of 12 Battalions.
 Each Battalion consists of 1149 personnel.
+Of these, three each from the BSF and CRPF and two each from CISF, ITBP and SSB.
 NDRF was constituted as per Section 44-45, of Disaster Management Act, 2005.
 This Bill was passed in Parliament in the year 2005.
 President of India gave his assent to the Bill in 2006.
-NDRF is located in the following states.

 Aspirants would find this topic very helpful in the IAS Exam.